 If, having considered an allegation, the committee concerned concludes that it is well founded, it must proceed as follows6.
-The committee may undertake mediation of the matter, or decide that it is not appropriate to take any further action7.
-Where the committee does not
+The committee may undertake mediation of the matter, or decide that it is not appropriate

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.